Home Money & Finance 5 Ways to Limit Fees When Sending Money Abroad

 #5.
 Bitcoin & Cryptocurrencies

 One thing you probably haven’t considered using to send money abroad is Bitcoins.
-The world of cryptocurrencies can be intimidating to someone who has never used them, and it is worth noting their volatility – if you wish to send money abroad, doing so via bitcoins necessitates the conversion out of bitcoins into a currency of choice fairly quickly, to avoid having your money held in a volatile currency.
+The world of cryptocurrencies can be intimidating to someone who has never used them, and it is worth noting their volatility – if you wish to send money online, doing so via bitcoins necessitates the conversion out of bitcoins into a currency of choice fairly quickly, to avoid having your money held in a volatile currency.

 There are two options for using bitcoins – sending using a service, and sending directly to a wallet.
 Sending to a wallet is relatively simple – you just need the wallet address.
 The costs and difficulty however come from changing the bitcoins into your currency of choice.
 Using a service like Wirex to do so makes the whole process, from buying the bitcoins to sending them, much easier.
 Bitcoins are probably the cheapest way to send significant amounts of money, making them worth using even though they can be confusing.